taubyte/vm-orbit/README.md

 ```

 #### Build Your Wasm File
-You will need to write code files that will properly reference your plugins refer to: [DFUNC](#creating-a-dfunc-with-reference-to-a-plugin)
+To build the Wasm file, you'll need to write code files that appropriately reference your plugins.
+Refer to: [dFunc](#creating-a-dfunc-with-reference-to-a-plugin).
+Then use the builder to create the Wasm file:

 Then used the builder to generate the wasm file
 ```go